Top 13+ Famous Wonders Of India That You Must Visit [Updated 2024]

 9. Charminar

-In one word, Charminar is the pride of Hyderabad.
+Charminar is the pride of Hyderabad.
 In a real sense, the monument is a sacred mosque built by Mohammad Quli Qutub Shah in 1591.
-It is some of the historical sites that are still defining the wonders of India.
+Some of the historical sites still define the wonders of India.

 Due to the rapid growth of the population, it has remained in the center of traffic.
-The four minarets of Charminar symbolize the first four caliphs of the Islam religion.
+The Charminar’s four minarets symbolize the Islam religion’s first four caliphs.
 Get an opportunity to experience this beauty by slotting Charminar on your Indian trip.

 Direction: Charminar metro station is the nearest metro.
-Mahatma Gandhi Bus station is the nearest bus station from Charminar.
-And Charminar is just 2.6 km away from the Mahatma Gandhi Hyderabad Bus stand.
+Mahatma Gandhi Bus Station is the nearest bus station to Charminar.
+And Charminar is just 2.6 km from the Mahatma Gandhi Hyderabad Bus stand.

 10. Konark Sun Temple